RestComm/jain-slee.diameter/README.md

 ## Introduction

-[RestComm JAIN SLEE](https://github.com/restcomm/jain-slee) is a highly scalable event-driven application server with a robust component model and fault tolerant execution environment.
+[RestComm JAIN SLEE](https://github.com/restcomm/jain-slee) is a highly scalable event-driven application server with a robust component model.

 This project contains the Diameter Resource Adaptors, making use of the [Restcomm jDiameter](https://github.com/restcomm/jdiameter) stack, to provide connectivity through Diameter protocol.